Curtis Lewis

 Embed:

-Curtis Lewis was not sent to the Korean War during his time in the military.
-He heard that the US Army didn't have enough guns and ammunition while fighting against the North Koreans.
-Many of the US regiments were run over by the North Koreans due to lack of weapons.
-He was stationed at Travis Air Force Base in California to perform maintenance and was paid 200 dollars a month and he earned his way up to Staff Sergeant.
+Curtis Lewis reports he was not sent to the Korean War during his time in the military but he heard the US Army did not have enough guns and ammunition while fighting against the North Koreans.
+He says many of the US regiments were run over by the North Koreans due to lack of weapons.
+He describes being stationed at Travis Air Force Base in California to perform maintenance and was paid $200 a month as he advanced to Staff Sergeant.

 Share YouTube: